alin23/alinpanaitiu.com/content/blog/window-switcher-app-store.md

 Try `open /Applications/Firefox.app` in a terminal, it works, websites load as expected.

-Check the debugger again, let’s be rigorous, what am I really calling `open` on?
+Breakpoint on `launchApp`, check the debugger again, let’s be rigorous, what am I really calling `open` on?

 Argument is `/System/Volumes/Data/Applications/Firefox.app` which is just a symlink to `/Applications/Firefox.app` right? .. or was it the other way around?
 Anyway let’s just try it for the sake of it, I’m desperate.

 Run `open /System/Volumes/Data/Applications/Firefox.app`, huh?? no websites load?
 THAT WAS IT?!